iterative/dvc.org/content/docs/studio/user-guide/change-team-plan-and-size.md

 # Change Team Plan and Size

 When you sign up, you're on the **Free plan** by default.
-This plan is plan is designed for teams that are starting out: you can invite one other team member and import as many repositories as you want.
+This plan is designed for teams that are starting out: you can invite one other team member and import as many repositories as you want.